Frame Counter¶

 Video Size¶

 - Width / Height — in pixels, up to 3840×2160.
-Defaults to a small 200×80 burn-in box rather than a full frame, since this is usually composited as an overlay rather than viewed full-screen.
+Defaults to 200×80, since this is usually placed at a corner of the frame.

 - Text Color — White, Green, or Yellow.